alchematrix0/alchematrix.net/src/pages/2018-12-15-alchematrix-defined/index.md

 And let's address this word right now, surrender, as it is sure to conjure damsels and what other nonsense.
 Surrender is the relinquishing of the lesser will for a greater Will and always raises **your** vibration.
 In turn, your preparedness to channel a very powerful energy is expanded in proportion to your **release**.
 This preparedness is then your creative power as **The Magi** or **The Magus of Power, Taro Key #1**: to focus and harness the primordial current (Taro Key \#0 : Spirit) that lies in wait on the other side of our letting go.

-And this can be as simple as finding humor in the moment!
+And this can be as simple as finding humour in the moment!
 It's about raising **your** vibration.
 To tell it for reals, I only tell it this way as a result of an experience in the Summer of '18 that left me totally blissed out as a result of putting down a ton of baggage aka BS aka Belief System.
 It's just one way.
 And in fact, for those who are more passively inclined, the magic will work the other way and it is their decisive action and will that transmutes their reality.
 The word we've really been talking about this whole time, is presence.

 #### OK OK, the matrix then